takalkartejas/learning_ROS2/README.md

 # learning_ROS2
 This repository will explain basics of ROS2

+#### #1 check commits and comments to learn more about the code written inside files

 ### Steps taken
 1. Installed ros2 foxy by follwing the steps for debian
 2. sourced the foxy setup.bash in bashrc